8BitJosh/JukeBot/README.md

 	-e  End JukeBot running in a background process
 	-l  List running bots
 ```
-To start the bot as a background process run the command
+For example to start the bot as a background process run the command
 ```
-sudo ./JukeBot.sh -b
+./JukeBot.sh -b
 ```

 ## Connecting to the bot